patience4711/RASPBERRY-PI-WIFI-MANAGER/README.md

 run ./wificonfig.py from the commandline to check for errors. check if the service is running **systemctl status wificonfig.service**

-##homepage
+## additional server
+If you don't have another server in your system, you can point the last line in wificonfig.py to port 5000 instead of 80 so it doesn't conflict with your webserver.<br>
-If you run a server and have a homepage, you can do a smart trick that integrates the flask server and the other.
+To prevent that you have to remember this portnumber, here is a smart trick that integrates the flask server and the other.<br>
 Rename your index.html to index.php and ensure that you have php installed<br>
-**sudo apt update""
+**sudo apt update**
 **sudo apt install php libapache2-mod-php -y**
 **sudo systemctl restart apache2**
 In the page you have on top: